 For an outside reader, the exchange is a window on a wider truth.
 An economy can strike oil and grow at a breathtaking pace while its everyday financial institutions lag years behind, and closing that gap is its own kind of development.

 The direct opportunities are still small and hard to reach, but the direction is clear.
-If Guyana can turn oil revenue into a deeper, more modern capital market, it would give the boom something the barrels alone cannot, a way for citizens to own a piece of their country’s future.
+If Guyana can turn oil revenue into a deeper, more modern capital market, it would give citizens a way to own a piece of their country’s future.

 The open question is whether reform will move fast enough to capture the moment.
-Will updated laws and regional partnerships draw new listings before the oil windfall peaks, or will the exchange remain a sleepy Monday ritual even as the economy roars ahead?
+Will new laws and regional partnerships draw fresh listings before the oil windfall peaks, or will the exchange stay a sleepy Monday ritual as the economy roars ahead?

 Live Market IntelligenceCommodities — Live Market BoardInside: market breadth, the sector heatmap, currencies & rates, the Latin America scoreboard and the full instrument board.